-We realise that parents and carers may well struggle to cope with a report that their child has been the victim of an assault or is alleged to have assaulted another child.
-Details of organisations that support parents are provided on the school website (www.lfatsf.org.uk and www.lfatq.org.uk) and at the end of the policy.
+We realise that Parents/Carers may well struggle to cope with a report that their child has been the victim of an assault or is alleged to have assaulted another child.
+Details of organisations that support Parents/Carers are provided on the school website and at the end of the policy.

-(11) Sanctions
+11. Sanctions

-We will decide appropriate sanctions on a case by case basis in line with our Behaviour Policy and any graduated response required.
-As already mentioned in this Policy, it may be that other children in our setting start to 'take sides' and become involved and may behave in ways that cause upset and distress to other children.
+We will decide appropriate sanctions on a case-by-case basis in line with our Behaviour Policy and any graduated response required.
+As previously mentioned, it may be that other children in our setting start to 'take sides' and become involved and may behave in ways that can cause upset and distress to other children.